dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

     *Note that the element inference will never produce a set element type here given this downwards context.*

-*   Otherwise, *collection* is not syntactically known to be a set or map literal, then the downwards context for the elements of *collection* is `?`, and the disambiguation is done as follows:
+*   Otherwise, *collection* is not known to be a set or map literal, then the downwards context for the elements of *collection* is `?`, and the disambiguation is done using the immediate `elements` of *collection* as
+    follows:

     *   If all elements can be a set, and at least one element must be a set, then *collection* is a set literal with static type `Set<T>` where `T`